mit-6861/MIT-6861.github.io/_pages/project.md

 You will work in **groups of three or four** (some exceptions to group size will be permitted) on a custom research project of your choosing.
 The project will span 12 weeks of the semester and will result in:
 - a high-quality, conference-style paper (5-8 pages for groups of 3; 6-8 pages for groups of 4.
 This page limit does not include your required references and the Impact Statement)
-- a short presentation of your work; and
+- a poster presentation of your work; and
 - the associated code to reproduce all work

 ## MOTIVATION